matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

   that he can't afford to tank ranged attacks else risk panic or losing actions;
   however his 1-pip, [Trained in Your Jedi Arts][] can sometimes win a game!
-- The Droid faction has plenty of access to cheap, effective units that don't rely on a specific commander to play reasonble.
+- The Droid faction has plenty of access to cheap, effective units that don't rely on a specific commander to play reasonable.
 That means that Grievous, like probably _any_ CIS commander, can rely more on the army list than Vader can.
 - His command card upgrades might as well read "Aggressive Tactics, Strict Orders", which in turn means "give out 4 surge tokens and remove a suppression token without rolling".
 If Vader could give out 24 surge tokens